Can book writing software replace an editor? Nope. But it can help you improve your grammar and readability.

 Readability measures how easy writing is to read.

-Most writers believe their sentences are easy to read (I know exactly what I mean, right?).
-The problem is sometimes, the reader has a hard time following.
+Most writers believe their sentences are easy to read (after all, I know exactly what I mean, right?).
+The problem is when your reader has a hard time following.
 Then what?

 If the reader can’t follow the sentence to the end, they’ll stop reading.
 Readability makes a big difference for the reader, especially if it is an article or story posted online.